jamespym/gic-tha/README.md

 - **Structured table extraction.** Replace atomic table-block ingestion with structured row/column parsing with VLMs or MinerU.
 Fixes the dominant failure class, which are numerical queries where numbers lose their row/column context after chunking.
 - **Query decomposition.** Detect comparison or superlative intent and issue one sub-query per entity before merging results.
 Fixes failures on queries with no named anchor (e.g. "which segment declined?") where single-query dense retrieval has no signal to pull any specific chunk.
 Q20 is a good example of where the current model struggles and where query decomposition will benefit the most.
 - **Contextual enrichment.** Prepend LLM-generated section summaries to chunks before embedding, so each chunk carries its surrounding context at retrieval time.
-This is akin to the approach used in Anthropic's contextual retrieval technique, without sending the whole document in.
+This is akin to the approach used in Anthropic's contextual retrieval technique, without the entire document to the LLM per call.